knative/docs/docs/eventing/broker/README.md

 EOF
 ```

-## Explicit Broker configuration

-You can of course create a Broker without relying on the defaults (as described
-above) by specifying the `BrokerClass` by using an annotation to specify which
-Broker implementation you'd like to use:
+## Configuring broker classes

+You can configure Knative Eventing so that when you create a broker, it uses a
+different type of broker than the default Knative channel-based broker.
+To
+configure a different broker type, or *class*, you must modify the
+`eventing.knative.dev/broker.class` annotation and `spec.config` for the Broker
+object. `MTChannelBasedBroker` is the broker class default.

+### Procedure

+1. Modify the `eventing.knative.dev/broker.class` annotation.
+Replace
+`MTChannelBasedBroker` with the class type you want to use:

 ```yaml
 kind: Broker